hollyschinsky/todos-app-pwa/lesson2.md

 ---

 ## Overview
 The [manifest file](https://w3c.github.io/manifest/) is a JSON formatted file used to describe your app and how it should appear when it's installed to the home screen.
-This includes properties like the app name, icons and how it should be launched when the icon is clicked.
+This includes properties like the app name, icons and attributes about how it should be launched when the icon is clicked.

 ## Exercise